 You may be surprised to learn there’s really no concrete answer.
 Some women get their period as little as eight weeks after birth, others may not get their period for a year or longer—that’s a pretty big range!

-Will I Get My Period While Breastfeeding?
+When Will I Get My Period If I’m Breastfeeding?

 You can get your period while breastfeeding, although it is typically much later than non-breastfeeding moms.
 Both research and anecdotal evidence show that most breastfeeding moms do not get their periods until at least 3-6 months after birth.
 Why?